-Keyboard, mouse, or pointing-device symptom Suggested action All or some keys on the keyboard do not work.
 Verify that: The keyboard cable is securely connected to the system, and the keyboard and mouse cables are not reversed.
 Both the computer and the monitor are turned on.
 Try using another keyboard.
 If the problem remains, call for service.
-The mouse or pointing device does not work.
 Verify that: The mouse or pointing-device cable is securely connected, and that the keyboard and mouse cables are not reversed.
 The mouse device drivers are installed correctly.
 Both the computer and the monitor are turned on.
 Try using another mouse or pointing device.
-If the problem remains, call for service.
+If the problem remains, call for service. f/(